-Reintegration meetings

-The school will explain the reintegration strategy to the pupil in a reintegration meeting before or on the pupil's return to school.
+Reintegration meetings The school will explain the reintegration strategy to the pupil in a reintegration meeting before or on the pupil's return to school.
 During the meeting the school will communicate to the pupil that they are getting a fresh start and that they are a valued member of the school community, in a way that is meaningful to them.

-The pupil, parents, a member of senior staff, and any other relevant staff will be invited to attend the meeting.
+The pupil, parents, a senior team member, and any other relevant team member will be invited to attend the meeting.
+5